Two dimensional integral representations via branches of the Bruhat-Tits tree: Introduction

 Integral representations play an equally significant role in any context where discrete structures are considered, like in studying the structure of crystals.
 As an example, it is relatively easy to prove that every lattice $\Lambda$ with a symmetry $\sigma$ of order $2$ can be written as the direct sum of three lattices, $\Lambda_1$, $\Lambda_{-1}$ and $\Lambda_i$, where $\sigma$ acts as the identity on $\Lambda_1$, as multiplication by $-1$ on $\Lambda_{-1}$, while $\Lambda_i$ is a sum of rank-$2$ lattices with $\sigma$ acting as the matrix $\sbmattrix 0110$ on each.
 This gives a complete classification of the $\mathbb{Z}$-representations of the group $C_2$ with two elements.

-More generally, we are interested in classifying maps $\phi:G\rightarrow\mathbb{M}_n(\mathcal{O}_K)$ up to a change of basis, i.e., up to conjugacy by an invertible matrix in $\mathbb{M}_n(\mathcal{O}_K)^*$.
+More generally, we are interested in classifying maps $\phi:G\rightarrow\mathrm{GL}_n(\mathcal{O}_K)$, where $\mathcal{O}_K$ is the ring of integers of a number field $K$, up to a change of basis, i.e., up to conjugacy by an invertible matrix in $\mathrm{GL}_n(\mathcal{O}_K)$.
 One possible approach is to imitate the already successful theory for fields, i.e., study all possible modules over the group ring $\mathcal{O}_K[G]$.
 An example of this approach can be found in \cite{Le64}.
 See also \cite{HR62a}, \cite{HR62b}, \cite{Jo62} and \cite{Ka98}.
 This is way harder than the corresponding problem for fields.
 For instance, when $R=\mathbb{Z}[C_2]$, the finitely generated torsion free $R$-modules have the structure that has already been described above, but only lattices of the form $\Lambda=\Lambda_i$ are actually projective modules, as there are natural exact sequences of the form

 for $\epsilon\in\{\pm1\}$ that fail to split.
 This tell us that a complete understanding of the representation theory for these rings is significantly more involved, and in fact the theory of $\mathcal{O}_K[G]$-modules encodes abundant arithmetic information, as should be apparent in the sequel.